Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/backup-strategy.md

 ## **_Example Plan_**

-When data is collected by the field team, it is first uploaded to the group’s lab computer.
-From the lab computer:
+When data—including metadata, raw data, and processed data—is collected by the field team, it is first uploaded to the group’s lab computer.

 - The data is backed up daily to an external hard drive for local redundancy.
-- At the same time, a third-party software tool is used to automate the daily transfer of new data to a remote VPS hosted by the Digital Research Alliance of Canada for secure off-site backup.
+- Simultaneously, a third-party software tool automates the daily transfer of new data to a remote VPS hosted by the Digital Research Alliance of Canada for secure off-site backup.

-This process runs daily to match the frequency at which new data is received from the field team.